raysan5/raylib/README.md

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

-raylib is highly inspired by Borland BGI graphics lib and by XNA framework.

-raylib is especially well suited for prototyping, tooling, graphical applications, embedded systems and education.
+raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's specially well suited for prototyping, tooling, graphical applications, embedded systems and education.

-NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.
+*NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.*

 Ready to learn?
 Jump to [code examples!](http://www.raylib.com/examples.html)